 Travis poked at the charcoal again while his mind raced for an answer.
 But Brian grabbed him by the arm and spun him around to face him, and the tongs went flying into the grass.

 "Nothing!"
 Travis shouted back.
 "I mean, I said... aw, dammit, Brian!"

 "Fix it."
-His brother's voice was cold.
-"I just might love her, and I'm not gonna let you mess it up."
+His brother's voice was hard.
+"It took me two months to ask her out, and I'm not gonna let you mess it up in two hours."

 "Fine.
 I'll fix it."